Ann Hui: Post-hiatus work

-After a brief hiatus in which she returned briefly to television, Hui returned with Summer Snow (1995), about a middle-aged woman trying to cope with everyday family problems and an Alzheimer-inflicted father-in-law.
+After a brief hiatus in which she returned briefly to television, Hui returned with Summer Snow (1995), about a middle-aged woman trying to cope with everyday family problems and an Alzheimer's-inflicted father-in-law.
 In 1996, she was a member of the jury at the 46th Berlin International Film Festival.

 Eighteen Springs (1997) reprises another Eileen Chang novel.
-Her Ordinary Heroes (1999), about Chinese and Hong Kong political activists from 1970s to the 1990s, won the Best Feature at the Golden Horse Awards.
+Hui's Ordinary Heroes (1999), about Chinese and Hong Kong political activists from 1970s to the 1990s, won the Best Feature at the Golden Horse Awards.

 In 2002, her July Rhapsody, the companion film to Summer Snow about a middle-aged male teacher facing a mid-life crisis, was released to good reviews in Hong Kong and elsewhere.
 Her film, Jade Goddess of Mercy (2003), starring Zhao Wei and Nicholas Tse, was adapted from a novel from Chinese writer Hai Yan.

 In 2008, Hui directed the highly acclaimed domestic drama, The Way We Are.
 In an interview with Esther M. K. Cheung, Hui recalls working on The Way We Are being the same as working during her "earlier TVB days".

 The Way We Are was followed by Night and Fog.
 "The two films revolve around the mundane lives of the inhabitants of Tin Shui Wai's public housing blocks."
 In an interview with Muse magazine, Hui explains how she sees the two films as about something uniquely Hong Kong: "[on Night and Fog] I think that this film can represent something; it can express a kind of feeling about the middle and lower class, and maybe even Hong Kong as a whole.
 Everyone can eat at McDonald's or shop at malls.
 That's a way of life, but spiritually, there's dissatisfaction, especially with families on welfare.
 They don't really have any worries about life, but there's an unspeakable feeling of depression.